Valhalla DSP Valhalla Shimmer [WiN]

 • Requirements: WINDOWS 7/8/10

-Valhalla Shimmer VST crack is an algorithmic reverb designed for BIG sounds, from concert halls to the Taj Mahal to the Halls of Valhalla.
-At its core, cracked Valhalla Shimmer is a high-quality reverberator, designed to produce a smooth decay, that is both dense and colorless.
+Valhalla Shimmer VST is an algorithmic reverb designed for BIG sounds, from concert halls to the Taj Mahal to the Halls of Valhalla.
+At its core, Valhalla Shimmer is a high-quality reverberator, designed to produce a smooth decay, that is both dense and colorless.
 All of the sliders have been designed to be tweaked in real time and have a smoothed response to avoid clicks when changing settings or automating the controls.
 At the same time, the algorithm has been highly optimized, so you get a huge reverb sound without straining your CPU.

 4 Reverb Modes: Mono / Small Stereo / Medium Stereo / Big Stereo